valentsevdm/smapp/README.md

 # ruby on rails tutorial: sample application

-This is the sample application for learn by example
+This is the sample application for DD learn by example